Arya4930/Rocket-Telementary-Extractor/README.md

 ## Requirements

-Before running the script, you need an Azure Vision API key.
-After getting your key follow these steps:
+Before running the script, you need an Azure Vision API key. ( you can get one [here](https://portal.vision.cognitive.azure.com/demo/extract-text-from-images) ) After getting your key follow these steps:

 1. **Create an .env file** in the root directory of the project.
 2. Add the following lines to the .env file, replacing <your-vision-key> with your actual Azure Vision API key: